vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entities-overview.md

 ## Introduction

-The Cloud Director extensibility framework can be used in many different ways, for example:
+The VMware Cloud Director extensibility framework can be used in many different ways, for example:

-- Clients can add custom functionality to Cloud Director that addresses their specific use cases
+- Clients can add custom functionality to VMware Cloud Director that addresses their specific use cases

-- ISVs can create extensions that tightly integrate their software with Cloud Director
+- ISVs can create extensions that tightly integrate their software with VMware Cloud Director

 - Third Parties can create and distribute extensions offering new value-added functionality